JetBrains/lincheck/docs/lincheck-test-tutorial.md

 **T2:** The 2nd thread reads the current value of the counter (`value.READ: 0`) and pauses.
 **T1:** The 1st thread executes `inc()`, which returns `1`, and finishes.
 **T2:** The 2nd thread increments the previously read value of the counter and incorrectly updates it to `1`, returning `1` as a result.

-## Test structure
-TODO: I am not sure that we should discuss the test structure in the "Lincheck Hello World" section.

-Here are the steps to write the test:

-1. Create an instance of the `Counter` as an initial state.
-2. List operations defined on the `Counter` and mark them with `@Operation` annotation.
-3. Specify the execution strategy:
-   - for _stress testing mode_ use stress testing options: `StressOptions()`
-   - for _model checking mode_ use model checking options: `ModelCheckingOptions()`
-4. Run the analysis by invoking the `StressOptions().check(..)` on the testing class.

 > Get the full code [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/CounterTest.kt).